Description

 GHK Peptide and Cancer Cells

-GHK and Tissue Repair
+GHK Peptide and Tissue Repair

-The naturally occurring GHK molecule is considered to play a vital role in the repair of damaged tissues.
-Endogenous copper peptides are similarly vital, possibly accelerating the production of elastin and collagen proteins.
-They appear to enhance the production of glycosaminoglycans and hyaluronic acid that aid in moisture retention.
-The introduction of synthetically developed copper peptide appears to enhance blood flow to areas of focused follicle growth, encouraging hair follicle development.
-According to Campbell et al., GHK appears to enhance the production of TGF beta and members of the same species that initiate the repair process.
+According to Campbell et al., GHK appears to support the production of TGF beta and members of the same species that initiate the repair process.
 The copper peptide, with the aid of TGF beta, may reset the gene expression of fibroblasts in research models of COPD.
-Campbell et al also “suggest the need for additional studies to examine the mechanisms by which TGF beta and GHK each reverse the gene-expression signature of emphysematous destruction and the effects of this reversal on disease progression.”
-[3]
+Campbell et al. also “suggest the need for additional studies to examine the mechanisms by which TGF beta and GHK each reverse the gene-expression signature of emphysematous destruction and the [impact] of this reversal on disease progression.”
+[5]

 GHK Peptide and DNA Repair